Governance

 A good public project makes responsibility visible.

-ChipOS explains the review and trust model in plain language, especially around install prompts, runtime-critical changes, security handling, and release control.
+ChipOS explains the review and trust model in plain language, especially around runtime-critical changes, security handling, release control, and the workflows that may need later human defense.

 Public by default